I can even rotate selected parts of my photograph.

 In this article, I’ll show you a few ways to rotate an image in Photoshop.

-How Do I Rotate an Object in Photoshop Using Different Options?
+How to Rotate an Image in Photoshop Using Different Options

 Image Rotation Option

 Rotating a photograph is a useful feature of Adobe Photoshop.
 Thankfully, it is a very simple action.

 This picture was taken with the idea of rotating the image to use perspective creatively.

 First, click on the ‘Image’ dropdown menu in the menu bar.
 Then, go to Image Rotation>90° Counter Clockwise.
 This will rotate the photo left.